ogavrisevs/ogavrisevs.github.io/_posts/2016-03-30-secure-docker.markdown

 ------------
 {:.no_toc}

 By default, when you install and start Docker on Linux, Docker-Client (cli) access Docker-Engine on local host with unix `socket`.
 Docker-Engine allows any process to access api from local host.
-Yes, that's right Docker-Engine is nothing more than small web server exposing REST api with root access to Linux kernel (cgroups, kernel namespaces, etc.).
-In this post i will show how to access Docker-Engine over network (tcp) and how to secure this communication using TLS ( client / server certificates ).
+Yes, that's right Docker-Engine is nothing more than small web server exposing REST API with root access to Linux kernel functionality (cgroups, kernel namespaces, etc.).
+In this post I will show how to access Docker-Engine over network (tcp) and how to secure this communication using TLS ( client / server certificates ).

 ![Docker overview](/images/2016-03-30-secure-docker/docker-tls.png)

+What is TLS ?

+> The TLS protocol allows client-server applications to communicate across a network in a way designed to prevent eavesdropping and tampering (3).

 Steps :
 -------